 - Initial inquiry from faculty or staff member

-- Followup from web center to set meeting to discuss project in more detail, including audience, goals, strategy, content development, project responsibilities and timeline
+- Followup from UW Health to set a meeting to discuss the project in more detail, including audience, goals, strategy, content development, project responsibilities and timeline

-- Gathering or creation of source content and supporting materials, if needed, and editing of content
+- Gathering or creation of source content and supporting materials, within webtemplate

 - Creation of draft web pages